oscarbranson/latools/docs_source/source/users/beginners/1-getting-started.rst

 ``latools`` is a python `module` - a package of code containing a number of Python `objects` and functions, which run within Python.
 That means that you need to have a working copy of Python to use ``latools``.

-If you don't already have this (or are unsure if you do), we recommend that you install one of the pre-packaged science-oriented Python distributions, like Continuum's `Anaconda <https://www.continuum.io/downloads>`_ (recommended) or Enthought's `Canopy <https://www.enthought.com/products/canopy/>`_.
+If you don't already have this (or are unsure if you do), we recommend that you install one of the pre-packaged science-oriented Python distributions, like Continuum's `Anaconda <https://www.continuum.io/downloads>`_ (recommended).
 Both of these provide a complete working installation of Python, and all the pre-requisites you need to run latools.

 ``latools`` has been developed and tested in Python 3.5.